Academic Support Program

 Educational Assessments

 Educational assessments are administered to student-athletes upon request from a student-athlete or recommendation from an academic support staff member, coach, sport psychologist or faculty member.
-Referrals are made to a consulting psychologist who conducts assessments.
+Referrals are made to the Director of Sports Psychology who contacts a consulting psychologist to complete the required assessments.
 If it is determined that a student-athlete meets criteria for a learning disability or another medical condition that impedes the student’s ability to reach their academic potential, the student is referred to the Office of Services for Students with Disabilities where appropriate accommodations are implemented.

 Mentoring